postwait/esoteric-curio/source/_posts/sunw_cap-arcana.md

 comparing and swapping of 16 bytes of data (two 8-byte pointers).
 This instruction affords the programmer the tooling to build some powerful lockless datastructures.
-So, as a packager you want everyone to have the best the can, but not everyone has the same chips, so what to do?
+So, as a packager you want everyone to have the best they can, but not everyone has the same chips, so what to do?

-OpenSSL solves this issue by compiling several implementations of a given hot function (from hand-coded assembly), names them different things and at startup will check the CPU identified to map out what it can and can't do.
+OpenSSL solves this issue by compiling several implementations of a given hot function (from hand-coded assembly), names them different things and at startup will check the CPU identifier to map out what it can and can't do.
 This is effective, but suboptimal b/c the entry into these functions is riddled with branches based on this variable capability set.
 If you look at other software, the vast majority simply ship the lowest common